-Capactiviely coupled discharge and inductively coupled discharge are usually driven by RF power supply with frequency range from tens of KHz to less than 100MHz.
-When frequency reaches GHz range, a different plasma excitation mechanism applies.
+Capacitively coupled discharge and inductively coupled discharge are usually driven by an RF power supply with a frequency range from tens of kHz to less than 100MHz.
+When frequency reaches the GHz range, a different plasma excitation mechanism applies.
 Microwave plasma usually works in one or both of the following two modes:

 - Surface-wave mode.
-Microwave can only penetrates into plasma at a depth corresponds to skin depth.
+Microwaves can only penetrate into plasma at a depth that corresponds to skin depth.
 Fortunately, plasma is highly conductive.
-Input microwave can create an evanescent wave propagate along plasma surface.
-Thus, electrons will be accelerated along plasma surface and ionize more neutral particles. (http://en.wikipedia.org/wiki/Evanescent_wave)
+Input microwave can create an evanescent wave that propagates along the plasma surface.
+Thus, electrons will be accelerated along the plasma surface and ionize more neutral particles. (http://en.wikipedia.org/wiki/Evanescent_wave)

 - Resonator mode.
 If the plasma density does not exceed a critical threshold, a standing wave defined by the resonator cavity can penetrate plasma and create plasma with density varying with wave magnitude.